scientific-python/specs/meta-spec-0002.md

 These are projects that are depended upon by most of the other projects, often providing basic data structures, drawing primitives, or implementations of fundamental algorithms.
-Due to their central position in the ecosystem,the policies, practices, and tooling used by the core projects are widely seen by the ecosystem and impact many other projects.
+Due to their central position in the ecosystem, the policies, practices, and tooling used by the core projects are widely seen by the ecosystem and impact many other projects.
 In fact, more specialized projects sometimes model themselves on the core packages.